Chiral QCD phase in equilibrium with Hadron Gas and the location of the critical point: Conclusions

 \section{Conclusions}

-Guided by the lattice calculations which suggest that the QCD chiral restoration is completed, as temperature rises, well before the completion of deconfinement, we develop an effective description of the QCD state for temperatures near and above the chemical freeze-out curve.
+We have developed an effective description of the QCD state for temperatures near and above the chemical freeze-out curve, which adopts the organisation of quarks into quasi-particles with the same quark content as hadrons but with point-like behaviour, as far as their repulsive interaction is concerned.
 For temperatures in the region below the chemical freeze-out curve we adopt the hadronic resonance gas with the Bose/Fermi statistics and thermodynamically consistent volume corrections.
 The chiral phase consists of a few quark condensates, each of which shares the same quark content with a group of hadronic resonances with different masses.
 Between the two phases the particle number conservation is imposed as a minimum requirement of a phase transition, a condition which leads to the variation of the chiral masses along the transition curve.

 We find that the pion particles with their partner resonances play the leading role in transforming the order of the transition from higher order to first order and in developing a critical point.
 The second family which may affect this transition is the family of nucleons.
 Thus, the exact knowledge of the specific spectrum of the rest of the hadronic particles is of secondary importance.